cs50nestm/cs50labs/variables/README.md

 In math class, we know this can never be true!
 How can age equal itself plus one?

-But if we remember that the `=` represents assignment, and not equality, we can read this as: evaluate the result of adding one to the value stored in `age`, then assign this new value to `age`.
+But if we remember that the `=` represents assignment, and not equality, we can read this as: evaluate the result of adding one to the value stored in `age`, then reassign this new value to `age`.

-Keep in mind when you write a statement like this.
-Before you can execute this, you must have already assigned a value to `age`.
+Keep in mind when you write a statement like this, that you must have already assigned an intial value to `age`.
 In other words:

 ```c
 int age;
 age = age + 1;
 ```

-will generate an error, because `age` is declared, but not initialized with a value when you try to add one to it's value.
+will generate an error, because `age` is declared, but not have a value when you try to add one to it.
+Instead, we'll assign a starting value to `age` and then increase it by one.

-Instead be sure to assign `age` a value before using it's value in another statement, as in:

 ```c
 int age;